-BIM allows designs to be developed and co-ordinated in a common data environment (CDE) and can be used as an interactive tool, adding time (4D), cost (5D) and asset (6D) information as further ‘dimensions’ to enhance the initial 3D computer model.
+BIM shares information in a common data environment (CDE) and can be used as an interactive tool, adding time (4D), cost (5D) and asset (6D) information as further ‘dimensions’ to enhance the initial 3D computer model.

-At BakerHicks, BIM has been at the heart of our design process since the early 80’s.
-We’ve been using virtual design across all disciplines and on all level of projects, helping to deliver efficiencies, reducing capital and life cycle costs, and making sure our designs are right for clients and their stakeholders.
+At BakerHicks, information modelling has been at the heart of our design process for decades.
+We design in the virtual environment across all disciplines, helping to deliver efficiencies, reducing capital and life cycle costs, and making sure our solutions are right for clients and their stakeholders.

 Our BIM projects include Marischal Square, the latest development designed to transform the centre of Aberdeen incorporating office, retail and public spaces.
 We’re also using our skills in BIM for full integration and co-ordination between the project disciplines, as part of the transformation of Whitechapel Station.
 This will integrate existing London Underground and East London Line services with wider station and public realm improvements.

 We’ve designed schools and universities, hospitals, laboratories and airports on new build and refurbishment projects.
-By producing virtual models, we provide clients with a shared knowledge resource for all phases of a project.
+By producing models in the virtual and augmented world, we allow clients to experience their buildings well before construction begins.

 Benefits of BIM

-In design, it supports truly co-ordinated design development and drives optioneering
+In design, it supports truly collaborative design development, delivering a better project

 Young Talent Recognised in National Award